-This qualification describes the skills and knowledge of a baker's assistant working in a commercial baking environment.
+This short skill set course describes the skills and knowledge of a baker's assistant working in a commercial baking environment.
 Electives have been chosen that are fun and interactive, giving students the opportunity to develop wide skills and knowledge, baking an extensive range of sweet and savoury products.